ssemyan/BirdQuiz/README.md

 ```bash
 az login
 ```
 This will open a browser window for you to sign in with your Azure AD credentials.
+The app will now access Azure Open AI as you.

 ## Setup Instructions